Overview

 (including any “mark-up” or “mark-down” embedded in the price of fixed income securities sold in the

-exchange traded funds (“ETFs”), (v) margin interest, where applicable, (vi) expenses associated with
+traded funds (“ETFs”), (v) margin interest, where applicable, (vi) expenses associated with selling securities

-selling securities short, where applicable, and (vii) other fees and taxes on brokerage accounts and
+short, where applicable, and (vii) other fees and taxes on brokerage accounts and securities transactions.

 Mutual Funds and ETFs